Backing Up and Restoring HA Appliance Event Broker Configurations

 Rolling Back to a Previous Configuration

-The default procedure for restoring the configuration files for redundant appliance pairs running Guaranteed Messaging service is to use the reload Privileged EXEC command as described below.
+The default procedure for restoring the configuration files for redundant appliance event broker pairs running Guaranteed Messaging service is to use the reload Privileged EXEC command as described below.
 The result is the restoration of a previously backed up Guaranteed Messaging service configuration.

 During the following procedure, all spooled messages are lost.